Student Learning Assessment

 What is Assessment?

-Systematic assessment enables faculty and other stakeholders to maintain consistency across curricula and to determine when or where curricular adjustments are needed.
-Assessment is a crucial part of the accreditation requirements for Illinois Tech, but more importantly, assessment is a tool to ensure that students are developing the skills they need for success.
+Like the scientific method, systematic assessment enables faculty and other stakeholders to maintain consistency across curricula and to determine when or where curricular adjustments are needed.
+Assessment is a crucial part of the accreditation requirements for Illinois Tech, and more importantly, assessment is a tool to ensure that students are developing the skills they need for success.

 Student Learning Assessment and Grades